A great source of referrals to your wellness business is … other wellness practitioners! Doctors, physiotherapists, dietitians, coaches, therapists.

 After I referred to one of my network I dropped them a quick email to let them know to expect a call from that client.
 Even if the client never called they still knew that I had recommended them.

-6 ways to successfully engage with businesses so they refer to you
+6 ways to successfully engage with business so they refer to you

 1. Spend 20 minutes, twice a week stalking who you would love to team up with.
 Write down their website, where they’re based, contact email, reception/manager name, their target audience, how you can help the practice and what benefits they’d get out of teaming up with you, how you can help their clients and what benefits come to the practice of you helping them.